Tools for Building A Strong Communal Foundation

 If you think you are the last person to use the bathroom at night, please take the hand towels and put them in the laundry basket, replace them with clean ones stored on the shelf above the toilet.

-Alcohol and drugs: Remember, The Coop is a drug and alcohol-free zone.
+Alcohol and drugs: Remember, The Coop is a drug and alcohol-free zone ( except for very special occasions).
 If you smoke tobacco, please smoke at least 20 feet from any doors, windows or tents and dispose of your cigarette in the trash (don’t throw it out on the land).
+CBD and THC Medicines: use your own discretion and please partake in private.

-Band-aids and first aid kit: These are located in the red First Aid Kit located in the kitchen pantry.
+Band-aids and first aid kit: These are located in the red First Aid Kit located above the refrigerator.

-Internet: There is no wifi at NSF.
+Internet: There is no consistent wifi at NSF, if you are taking a class and need it for special occasions, we will plug it in for you.
 An ethernet cord will eventually be available in the lounge area.

 Summer Weekly Schedule